-\paragraph{Query Alignment} To verify the effectiveness of our query alignment method, we design a model without query alignment, which we refer to as \namenospace-M (\namenospace-Misaligned).
-Specifically, to properly remove the query alignment while maintaining fairness, we still predict a reference box based on the initial camera queries but do not use the reference box to correct the shape of the point cluster.
-Thus, the only difference between \namenospace-M and \name is that they have different cluster shapes in camera queries.
-Table~\ref{tab:abl_lidar_cam_query} shows the comparison between \namenospace-M (the third row) and \name, where query alignment gives us a 1.8 mAP boost.
-Without the alignment, the performance degrades in all categories consistently, which indicates the query alignment has an essential impact on the performance.
+To verify the effectiveness of our Shape Alignment module, we design a model without shape alignment, which we refer to as \namenospace-M (\namenospace-Misaligned).
+Specifically, we directly use the reference boxes in Figure~\ref{fig:framework} as the final results.
+The last two rows of Table~\ref{tab:abl_lidar_cam_query} show the comparison between \namenospace-M and \name, where refining instances give us a 1.8 mAP boost.
+Without the shape alignment, the performance degrades in all categories consistently, which indicates that shape alignment has an essential impact on the performance.